sycomix/Auto-LLM-Local/README.md

 	Create setup and usage documentation
     Add memory
 	Add more tools (Have some custom ideas)

+# SETUP / USAGE
+	!pip install -r requirements.txt
+	Edit advancedai.py
+		Change GOOGLE_CSE_ID and GOOGLE_API_KEY to your google search api information Change MODEL_PATH to the model in the same directory (ex. alpaca13b.bin) Change question to the task you want the AI to achieve (ex.
+Help the human overcome a mental health struggle.)
+		Run

 # P.S.
 New to python and github, just trying to do my part as I see a lot of people are asking how to do AutoGPT locally without any OpenAPI support.